Here’s the perfect strawberry sorbet recipe to try this summer. It’s light and refreshing and will cool you right down in the warm weather.

 Ingredients and substitution notes

-• Strawberries: You can use fresh or frozen strawberries.
-If using frozen, make sure to thaw them before using.
+• Strawberries: You can use fresh strawberries or frozen.
+If using frozen strawberries, make sure to thaw them before using.

 • Coconut Milk: Use full-fat canned coconut milk for a creamy texture.